 The choice between self-managing a project, hiring a fee developer, or working with a real estate developer depends on your school's capacity and ability to borrow funds.
 Most schools need external expertise to manage real estate, except those with specialized skills or large network resources.

-Understanding what you can afford is critical before launching a facility search.
-Here is how to think about facility costs:
+Understanding the full cost picture is critical before launching a facility search.
+Here is how to think about facility costs (test the resulting numbers against your operating budget in SchoolStack Budget):

 Project cost includes the cost of acquiring land or an existing building plus the work to get the building a Certificate of Occupancy.
 Hard costs (labor and materials) plus soft costs (drawings, appraisals, surveys, legal fees, environmental reports) equal total project cost.
 For charter schools specifically, projects averaged $30,000 per student for 75 square feet, rising to $50,000 in urban areas.